 Privacy Policy

-Last updated: April 14, 2026
+Last updated: May 19, 2026 (revised)

 This Privacy Policy explains how Econocredit and its affiliates (collectively, "Company," "we," "us," or "our") collect, use, share, and protect information about you when you visit our websites, open our emails, interact with our advertising, or otherwise use our services (collectively, the "Services").
 By using the Services, you agree to this Privacy Policy and our Terms of Use.
 If a term in this Privacy Policy conflicts with the Terms of Use as it relates to personal information, this Privacy Policy controls.